Prologue (ice show): Background

+Global concept and structure

+The show was produced and directed by Hanyu.
+Tsugaru-shamisen player Kōki Nakamura co-starred as a guest artist and performed live with Hanyu to the song "Change" from Monkey Majik and the Yoshida Brothers.
+The title Prologue was selected by Hanyu, marking the beginning of his professional career.

 According to Hanyu, the priority at Prologue was to adapt to the new show format and get through the planned content without injuries or overstrain.
 He performed eight to ten programs on one day, some of them being trimmed in length and technical content to match his physical capacity.
 His free skate program Romeo + Juliet was arranged as a split performance, with the first half being screened as a recording from the 2011–12 Grand Prix Final and the second half skated live in the arena.
 Another challenge was the limited number of breaks for recovery.
 He bridged the time between his programs with a "talk corner", answering selected questions from fans, and a live voting round, with the audience choosing a program for Hanyu to skate on each day.
-In addition, a series of video segments was shown on screen, featuring scenes of Hanyu's childhood and competitive career.
+In addition, a series of video segments were shown on screen, featuring scenes of Hanyu's childhood and competitive career.

 Unlike most ice shows where skaters perform in a dimly lit arena, Hanyu opened Prologue at full lighting with an unconventional six-minute warm-up session and a four-minute version of his Olympic free skate program Seimei, reproducing the setting and atmosphere of a competition.
 Despite the physical strain of a 90-minute solo show, the program featured two quadruple jumps and three triple Axels, a technical merit that exceeded the difficulty of a common exhibition performance.
 The show setting allowed Hanyu to circumvent the repetition rules of figure skating competitions and include more than two triple Axel jumps in his program.
-Also notable was the implementation of projection mapping in two programs, directed by choreographer Mikiko.
+Also notable was the implementation of projection mapping in two programs, directed by Japanese choreographer Mikiko, who had previously worked with the Japanese pop trio Perfume among others.
 The skating was filmed from a distant, aerial perspective, being captured together with the projected text elements and images.
 Hanyu used this technology in his performances to "Haru yo, koi" and his new, self-choreographed program to "Itsuka owaru yume" (lit.
 'A dream that ends one day') from the soundtrack of the video game Final Fantasy X. The choreography was motivated by Hanyu's practice cool-down routines, which enjoy great popularity among fans.

+Critical reception

+The show received universal praise among Japanese media, who pointed out Hanyu's ability to skate full shows at high quality and technical difficulty, making no major mistakes on multiple days, which earned him standing ovations from the audience.
+Writer Takaomi Matsubara from the magazine Sports Graphic Number named Prologue a new milestone in professional skating.
+In June 2023, the broadcast of the Hachinohe show was awarded the Grand Prize in the category "relay broadcast" at the 13th JSBA Original Programs Awards.